Closure of Silicon Valley Bank a blow to Seattle startup community

 That suggests an uncertain outcome for SVB depositors whose balances exceeded $250,000, which likely includes many of its startup customers in Seattle and elsewhere.

-SVB was often where startups deposited funding from venture capital firms and other backers, said Parker.
+The bank was often where startups deposited funding from venture capital firms and other backers, said Parker.
 The typical startup’s account might have funds for 12 to 18 months of “runway,” or day-to-day operations, Parker said — funds that are now frozen.

 Companies “who had a year-plus of runway in the bank … all of a sudden, you have $250,000, until the FDIC figures it out,” said Parker, who works with five startups that banked with SVB.
 “And if your payroll next week is $200,000, you better find some alternative financing options.”